 In an age of over-production and consumption, WAWWA ’s message couldn’t be clearer: now is the time to act.

 Netflix Series: So many to potentially choose from.
 Everyone knows the main ones, but one that doesn’t get enough attention is Bojack Horseman.
 Great show about loads of themes, but slightly bleak.

-Book To Read: Favourite books of all time have got to be ‘His Dark Materials’ trilogy by Phillip Pullman.
-Far too dark to be a childrens book and has wonderful themes in it, plus soon to be turned into a TV show by the almighty HBO.
+Book To Read: Favourite book of all time has got to be ‘His Dark Materials’ trilogy by Phillip Pullman.
+Far too dark to be a children’s book and has wonderful themes in it, plus soon to be turned into a TV show by the almighty HBO.